wp-plugins/facebook-page-promoter-lightbox/readme.txt

 *   Facebook page is needed
 *   Display the facebook lightbox onload with or without a delay
 *   Limit the lightbox to once every x days per individual visitors
-*   Promote your own facebook fanpage
+*   Promote your Facebook Fanpage, leverage current website traffic
 *   No api key needed (works with iframe, premium version uses the api and requires a key)

 [youtube http://www.youtube.com/watch?v=zXfNwxBk7pA]